outlyer/RHEOS/readme.md

 Cover art and metadata are not shown on the HEOS app or on the playback device.

-Track progress on HEOS device and app does not show a track duration and resets after pause.

 #### Please report any issues via GitHub or raise on the ROON communuty site.